ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 }
 ```

-We created a Item struct for the key, value data,  on the GetMapFromFile function we create a map and a slice of Item, after that we move the cursor to the start of the file, after that we use a scanner to read the file line by line, we split the line by the space separator and save the key, value on the map and the slice of Item, finally we return the slice of Item and the map for later uses.
+We created a Item struct for the key, value data, on the GetMapFromFile method we create a map and a slice of Item, after that we move the cursor to the start of the file and we use a scanner to read the file line by line, we split the line by the space separator and save the key, value on the map and the slice of Item, finally we return the slice of Item and the map for later uses.

-add this functions and refactor code on engine.go
+We need to set the offset value on the Item struct, this is the value of the key map struct the we use to get items from database, we created a totalBytesRead variable that will be used to calculate the offset of the key, to obtain that we sum the len of the line plus one for the new line character, on every iteration of the loop we set the offset value and create a Item struct.

+update methods in engine.go

 ```go
 func (e *Engine) Set(key string, value string) error {